 Three-year-olds gain more self-esteem and need more opportunities to be independent.
-Our program focuses on exploration, discovery, and teacher-directed lessons, hands-on learning, and center-based free play.
+The 3K program focuses on exploration, discovery, and teacher-directed lessons, hands-on learning, and center-based free play.
 The three-year-olds work on early mathematical concepts, alphabet knowledge, emerging literacy, and creative arts.
-We use a thematic approach to learning all academic subjects while celebrating holidays and seasons.
-Our teachers work diligently on increasing social interaction, encouraging curiosity, and enhancing problem-solving skills.
+The 3K teachers work diligently on increasing social interaction, encouraging curiosity, and enhancing problem-solving skills.

-This transitional program into pre-k focuses on social, emotional, physical, cognitive, and language growth by providing opportunities for children to engage in center play, outdoor play, daily art projects, calendar time, and storytime.
-There is an introduction to simple homework and weekly newsletters for teacher-parent communication.
+This transitional program into pre-k focuses on social, emotional, physical, cognitive, and language growth by providing opportunities for children to engage in center play, outdoor play, daily art projects, enrichment time, and storytime.
+There is an introduction to simple optional home projects and weekly newsletters for teacher-parent communication.
 This process continues the learning at home between teacher, parent, and child.
-Special event performances by the children happen twice a year for parents’ enjoyment and to share what the children have been engaging in throughout the school year.
+Children will engage in special event performances for parents’ enjoyment and to share what the children have been engaging in throughout the school year.

 The three-year-olds embrace their safe learning environment under the care and supervision of dedicated staff.
 Our teachers show compassion and consideration to each child as they prepare them for preschool.